 Atul Gawande, a surgeon and public-health researcher, reflects on this epidemic in his New Yorker article, Why Doctors Hate Their Computers: Digitization promises to make medical care easier and more efficient.
 But are screens coming between doctors and patients?

 The article highlights the work of psychologist Christina Maslach (a speaker at the 2018 Institute of Coaching Conference), who has extensively researched workplace burnout to identify it as the culmination of exhaustion, cynicism toward others, and lack of self-efficacy.
 From her perspective, burnout can be resolved through:

-Mark your calendars for this three-part discussion will be held at 11am ET: Feb 23, Mar 30 and Apr 20.
+Mark your calendars for this three-part discussion, via telephone, to be held at 11am ET: Mar 30, Apr 20, May 18.
 Registration will also include access to our 10-hour habits ecourse, with topics such as self-leadership, self-compassion, connection and gratitude.

 This program is approved for continuing education by the following professional organizations and certifying bodies:

 AAFP: This Live Training Program has been reviewed and is acceptable for Prescribed Credits by the American Academy of Family Physicians.
 Physicians please claim 4.5 Live credits for successfully completing the Wellcoaches Core Coach Training Program.
 AAFP certification begins 02/04/2019.
 Term of approval is for one year from this date.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 AMA/AAFP EQUIVALENCY: AAFP Prescribed credit is accepted by the American Medical Association as equivalent to AMA PRA Category 1 toward the AMA Physician's Recognition Award.
 When Applying for the AMA PRA, Prescribed credit earned must be reported as Prescribed Credit, not as Category 1.